ray155093/azure-docs.zh-tw/articles/storage/storage-azure-cli.md

                 resources.
-    appservice: Commands to manage your Azure web apps and App Service plans. cloud     : Manage the Azure clouds registered. component : Commands to manage and update Azure CLI 2.0 (Preview) components. configure : Configure Azure CLI 2.0 Preview or view your configuration.
-The command is interactive, so just type `az configure` and respond to the prompts. container : Set up automated builds and deployments for multi-container Docker applications. context   : Manage contexts.
+    appservice: Commands to manage your Azure web apps and App Service plans. cloud     : Manage the Azure clouds registered. component : Commands to manage and update Azure CLI 2.0 components. configure : Configure Azure CLI 2.0 or view your configuration.
+The command is interactive, so just type `az configure` and respond to the prompts. container : Set up automated builds and deployments for multi-container Docker applications. disk      : Commands to manage 'Managed Disks'. feature   : Commands to manage resource provider features, such as previews. feedback  : Loving or hating the CLI?
+Let us know! group     : Commands to manage resource groups. image     : Commands to manage custom virtual machine images based on managed disks/snapshots. lock
-    feature   : Commands to manage resource provider features, such as previews. feedback  : Loving or hating the CLI?
-Let us know! group     : Commands to manage resource groups. login     : Log in to access Azure subscriptions. logout    : Log out to remove accesses to Azure subscriptions. network   : Manages Network resources.
+    login     : Log in to access Azure subscriptions. logout    : Log out to remove access to Azure subscriptions. network   : Manages Network resources.
     policy    : Commands to manage resource policies. provider  : Manage resource providers.
-    resource  : Generic commands to manage Azure resources. role      : Use role assignments to manage access to your Azure resources. storage   : Durable, highly available, and massively scalable cloud storage. tag       : Manage resource tags.
+    resource  : Generic commands to manage Azure resources. role      : Use role assignments to manage access to your Azure resources. snapshot  : Commands to manage snapshots.
+    storage   : Durable, highly available, and massively scalable cloud storage. tag       : Manage resource tags.
     vm        : Provision Linux and Windows virtual machines in minutes.